-Remuneration and allowances for local authority elected members is set out in the Local Government Members (2019/20) Determination 2019.
+Remuneration, allowances and reimbursement costs for local authority elected members are set out in the Local Government Members (2020/21) Determination 2020 (the principal determination).

 The Authority does not set remuneration for chief executives of local or regional councils.
 That is the responsibility of the local/regional authorities.

 Remuneration and allowance legislation

 The main acts relating to remuneration and allowances for elected local authority members are the Local Government Act 2002 and the Remuneration Authority Act 1977.